Recurring Events (DSL)

 Calendar Interface (Recommended): Right-click time slot → "Create Event" → Set RRule properties → Create

 Manual: Create note with frontmatter.
-Add RRule property last (indexer starts generating immediately when detected).
+Add RRule property last (Prisma starts generating instances immediately when detected).

 Source Navigation & Instance Management